Read the Bible in a Year

 Paul in Ephesus

 1While Apollos was in Corinth, Paul traveled across the hill country to Ephesus, where he met some of the Lord's followers.
 2He asked them, "When you put your faith in Jesus, were you given the Holy Spirit?"
 "No!" they answered.
-"We have never even heard of the Holy Spirit."
+"We have never even heard of the Holy Spirit."3"Then why were you baptized?"
+Paul asked.

 They answered, "Because of what John taught." [b] 4Paul replied, "John baptized people so that they would turn to God.
 But he also told them that someone else was coming, and that they should put their faith in him.
 Jesus is the one that John was talking about."
 5After the people heard Paul say this, they were baptized in the name of the Lord Jesus.
 6Then Paul placed his hands on them.
 The Holy Spirit was given to them, and they spoke unknown languages and prophesied.
 7There were about twelve men in this group.